Accelerating Auto-regressive Text-to-Image Generation with Training-free Speculative Jacobi Decoding: More Quantitative Results

 \section{More Quantitative Results}

+\textbf{More Results}.
+We further compare SJD to other decoding methods on Anole~\citep{chern2024anole}.
+As shown in~\cref{tab:mscoco2017-anole} and~\cref{tab:parti-anole}, consistent with the results on Lumina-mGPT, SJD with spatial token initialization can create larger acceleration ratios than other decoding methods on Anole, and the cost of visual quality is small.
 In addition to Anole~\citep{chern2024anole} and Lumina-mGPT~\citep{liu2024lumina-mgpt}, we evaluate our method with the text-to-image LlamaGen~\citep{sun2024llamagen}.
 This model adopts a two-stage training strategy: (a)~stage1: LlamaGen is first trained on a subset of LAION-COCO~\citep{LAION-coco} (50M $256\times 256$ images); (b)~stage2: it is then fine-tuned on 10M high aesthetic quality internal data with a resolution of $512\times 512$.
 In~\cref{tab:llamagen}, we evaluate our method with the two versions of LlamaGen.
 The results show that our method can still accelerate this model without sacrificing the visual quality.
 However, in comparison to the experiments conducted on Lumina-mGPT and Anole, the acceleration ratios on LlamaGen are lower.
-We hypothesize that this discrepancy is attributed to the model size (LlamaGen has 3.1B model parameters while Lumina-mGPT has 7B parameters), as some existing works for multi-token prediction demonstrate that the model size has a great influence on the effectiveness of acceleration~\citep{gloeckle2024better-multi-token}.
+We hypothesize that this discrepancy is attributed to the model size, as some existing works for multi-token prediction demonstrate that the model size has a great influence on the effectiveness of acceleration~\citep{gloeckle2024better-multi-token}.
 We leave this investigation to future work.

+\textbf{More results about visual quality}.
+We take the CLIP-Score and the human preference score~(HPSv2)~\citep{wu2023human-hpsv2} as the metrics for evaluating the visual quality for our ablation studies (the step compression ratios are reported in \cref{sec:abla}).
+We present the results in~\cref{tab:topk-clipscore},~\cref{tab:resolution-clipscore},~\cref{tab:windowsize-clipscore}, and~\cref{tab:init-clipscore}.
+From~\cref{tab:topk-clipscore}, given any $K$ values in the top-$K$ sampling strategies, we can observe that the human preferences are also not much different among the original auto-regressive decoding, the original Jacobi decoding, and our SJD.

+\textbf{Perplexity}.
+We also compare the perplexities between SJD and other decoding methods on Lumina-mGPT, as detailed in~\cref{tab:ppl}.
+Since the perplexities are influenced by the sampling strategies~\citep{hu2023gaia-1}, we report the perplexities under various $K$ values.
+Given an identical $K$ value, the perplexities between our method and other decoding methods are close.
+Furthermore, we note that $K=2000$ results in a perplexity higher than that of large language models~\citep{mamba,yang2024parallelizing} on language processing tasks.
+Despite this high value, the text-to-image auto-regressive model can still generate high-quality images.
+This indicates that image generation can tolerate a wide range of image tokens.

+\textbf{Statistics of model outputs}.
+We compute the statistics of the logarithm of the token probability for both auto-regressive decoding and our method.
+The average and standard deviation of all image tokens are presented in~\cref{tab:logit-sta}.
+The results demonstrate that the image tokens accepted by our method exhibit similar statistics to those accepted by the original auto-regressive decoding.
+Consequently, our method generally does not mistakenly accept tokens with lower probabilities.